Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 ### Select Language for the Remaining Labs

-While completing these hands-on exercises you will be able to choose between four languages. <<List those languages and tell students what they need to do (if anything) to select one of them.
+While completing these hands-on exercises you will be able to choose between four languages. <<List those languages and tell students what they need to do (if anything) to select one of them.>>

 ## Review the Project

 ### Project Purpose

-(It is hard to say what this is going to look like until I know the current state of the project.)
+(It is hard to say what this is going to look like until I know the current state of the project.
+Below is a suggestion from the work breakdown document.)

+Something like you were just moved onto this project and tasked with taking over support of it.
+One idea we had was maybe a project with limited or no tests in it.

 ### Improvements Needed